-14.3.1 Hoods shall be sized and located in a manner capable of capturing and containing all the effluent discharging from the appliances.

-14.3.2 The hood and its exhaust system shall comply with the requirements of Chapters 5 through 10.

-14.3.3 Exhaust systems serving solid fuel cooking equipment, including gas or electrically operated equipment, shall be separate from all other exhaust systems.
+- 14.3.1 Hoods shall be sized and located in a manner capable of capturing and containing all the effluent discharging from the appliances. - 14.3.2 The hood and its exhaust system shall comply with the requirements of Chapters 5 through 10. - 14.3.3 Except as permitted in 14.3.4, exhaust systems serving solid fuel cooking equipment, including gas or electrically operated equipment, shall be separate from all other exhaust systems.

-14.3.4 Cooking processes, including, but not limited to, those that use any solid fuel for cooking enhancement or smoke flavoring, shall comply with 14.3.3 and Section 14.8.

-14.3.5 Cooking equipment not requiring automatic fireextinguishing equipment (per the provisions of Chapter 10) shall be permitted to be installed under a common hood with solid fuel cooking equipment that is served by a duct system separate from all other exhaust systems.

-14.4 Exhaust for Solid Fuel Cooking.
-Where a hood is not required, in buildings where the duct system is three stories or less in height, a duct complying with Chapter 7 shall be provided.

-14.4.1 If a hood is used in buildings where the duct system is three stories or less in height, the duct system shall comply with Chapter 7.

-14.4.2 A listed or approved grease duct system that is four stories in height or greater shall be provided for solid fuel cooking exhaust systems.

-14.4.3 Where a hood is used, the duct system shall conform with the requirements of Chapter 7.

-14.4.4 Wall terminations of solid fuel exhaust systems shall be prohibited.
+- 14.3.4 Gas-operated equipment utilizing solid fuel for flavoring that meets all the following conditions shall not be required to have a separate exhaust system: - (1)The solid fuel holder (smoker box) shall be listed with the gas-operated equipment. - (2) The solid fuel holder shall be located underneath the gas burners. - (3) Spark arresters conforming with 14.1.6 shall be provided. - (4)The maximum quantity of solid fuel consumed shall not exceed 2 kg (4.5 lb) per hour per 29.3 kW (100,000 Btu/hr) of gas burner capacity. - (5) The gas-operated equipment shall be protected by a fire suppression system listed for the equipment, including the solid fuel holder. - (6) Gas-operated equipment with integral solid fuel holder(s) intended for flavoring, such as radiant charbroiler(s), shall comply simultaneously with the requirements of ANSI/UL 300 that address that gas radiant charbroiler(s) and mesquite wood charbroiler(s). - (7) A fire suppression system nozzle(s) shall be installed to protect the solid fuel holder. - (8) The fire suppression system shall be designed and installed to protect the entire cooking operation. - (9) Each solid fuel holder shall be limited to a size of 32.8 L (2000 in.3), with no dimension to exceed 51 cm (20 in.). - (10) A maximum of one solid fuel holder for each 29.3 kW (100,000 Btu/hr), or portion thereof, of burner capacity shall be permitted. - (11) The inspection frequency shall be the same as for solid fuel cooking operations in Table 11.4. - 14.3.4.1 Gas-operated equipment utilizing solid fuel for flavoring that meets 14.3.4 shall be inspected, cleaned, and maintained in accordance with Section 14.8. - 14.3.5 Cooking equipment not requiring automatic fire-extinguishing equipment (per Chapter 10) shall be permitted to be installed under a common hood with solid fuel cooking equipment that is served by a duct system separate from all other exhaust systems. - 14.4 Exhaust for Solid Fuel Cooking.
+Where a hood is not required, in buildings where the duct system is three stories or less in height, a duct complying with Chapter 7 shall be provided. - 14.4.1 If a hood is used in buildings where the duct system is three stories or less in height, the duct system shall comply with Chapter 7. - 14.4.2 A listed or approved grease duct system that is four stories in height or greater shall be provided for solid fuel cooking exhaust systems. - 14.4.3 Where a hood is used, the duct system shall conform with the requirements of Chapter 7. - 14.4.4 Wall terminations of solid fuel exhaust systems shall be prohibited.